 That sounds good.
-Does that mean world peace is on the cards?
+Does that mean world peace is in the cards?

 Well, that may be a bit optimistic.
 Previous studies have shown a massive decrease in violence in general, though.
 I do think that people will always use violence, but it's becoming rarer and rarer in modern society compared to medieval society.
 But no, I don’t think that world peace is ever going to happen.

 That's a shame.
-I noticed that one of the factors you mentioned affecting conflict is oil – do you reckon that resources running out could spark a rise in people scrapping?
+I noticed that one of the factors you mentioned affecting conflict is oil—do you think that resources running out could spark a rise in violence?

-Yeah, do you not have trouble applying rational statistics to a lot of the irrational, unpredictable stuff going on in the world?
+Do you have trouble applying rational statistics to a lot of the irrational, unpredictable stuff going on in the world?
 Like recent events in Gaza, for example?

-Well yeah, there's more to war than economic constraints, so you can't be completely rational, meaning we don't believe our findings are completely flawless.
-The conflict between Israel and Palestine is a tricky one to categorise because we only deal with internal conflicts and this is a bit of special case.
+Well, yeah.
+There's more to war than economic constraints, so you can't be completely rational, meaning we don't believe our findings are completely flawless.
+The conflict between Israel and Palestine is a tricky one to categorize, because we only deal with internal conflicts and this is a bit of special case.

 Do you think that every internal conflict has an end?
 Or is there such a thing as an irresolvable conflict?